appgate/conkolla/README.md

 ### Connect to a Controller through web-based UI
 * Open a browser and point to the url (look for "url" in start message)
 * Default is [https://localhost:4433/login/](https://localhost:4433/login/)
-* Allow the exception for the self signed cert when (if you have not deployed seperate admin UI)
+* Allow the exception for the self signed cert when (if you have not deployed separate admin UI)

 ![login form](/login_v7.png)